fremag/MemoScope.Net/README.md

 Send some issues: bug reports, missing features, feedback etc

 ## Why is your english so bad ?
 Because I'm French.
-Please help me to correct any spelling, grammar errors etc you could notice.
+Please, help me to correct any spelling, grammar errors etc you could notice.

 ## Why Winforms and not WPF or UWP ?
 Because it's good enough and I like  [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html) and  [DockPanelSuite](http://dockpanelsuite.com/).

-Ok the real reason: I don't know WPF, never had to use at work or had time to learn it.
+Ok the real reason: I don't know WPF and never had to use at work or had time to learn it.

 ## Is there a wiki ?
 Not yet but I will write one when milestone 0.9.9 is released.